Chiral algebras in Landau-Ginzburg models: Landau-Ginzburg models

-Another important property is that the quantum chiral algebra is tree-level exact.
 When we were discussing the OPE in the cohomology, we argued that, as a consequence of conformal invariance, there should be no dimensionful couplings present in the OPE.
 We can generalize that further to say that the chiral algebra should not depend on any dimensionful couplings at all.
-Any algebraic relations that involve dimensionful coupling constants would violate the combination of scale and Lorenz invariance.
+Any algebraic relations that involve dimensionful coupling constants would violate the combination of scale and Lorentz invariance.

-Therefore, we can send all couplings to zero.
-This means that the chiral algebra we find in a tree level computation (which we will perform later in this paper) does not receive any corrections, it is exact.
-To be more precise: the exact chiral algebra is defined by the set of generators and the set of relations.
-We believe that the generators are the same as at the tree level, the only thing which might be corrected are the relations.
-The relations could possibly receive quantum corrections controlled by the values of couplings.
-But since dimensionful couplings should not appear in these relations, and all the couplings we have are dimensionful, we conclude that the tree-level relations should not receive any quantum correction at the level of the $\bar{Q}_+$-cohomology at all.
-They simply follow from the classical equations of motion.
+One of the basic facts about theories we study is that they are free in the UV.
+In fact, this provides an alternative argument for why the singular part of the OPE is independent of couplings.
+Short-distance singularities of operators are simply governed by the free theory, even before passing to the $\bar{Q}_+$ cohomology (however, we find the argument based on Lorentz and scale invariance in the cohomology to be more transparent in our case).